-Bianca Atterberry, better known by her writer name Blush, is a Pittsburgh native singer and songwriter.
-Her career began at a young age when her mother, moved her and her brother from Meridian, Mississippi to Ft.
-Dix, New Jersey.
-It was here that her mother discovered that music was the only way to keep Blush under control and focused.
-She then began putting Blush into fashion shows, talent shows, and auditions quickly.
-At the tender age of 4 she was featured on the news for her outstanding performance of Whitney Houston’s “I Will Always Love You” in a local talent show.
+Blush’s career began at a young age when her mother (enlisted with the US Army), moved her and her brother from Meridian, Mississippi to Ft.
+Dix, New Jersey and quickly began putting Atterberry into fashion shows, talent shows, and auditions.
+At four she was featured on the local news for her outstanding performance of Whitney Houston’s “I Will Always Love You” in a talent show..

 Her family moved to Pittsburgh, Pennsylvania, and at the age of 14 she attended the Pittsburgh High School for Creative and Performing Arts (performing in over 30 operas and plays with the Pittsburgh Festival Opera).
 After graduating in 2006, Atterberry decided to continue her musical path and was honored to be a part of the Emmy Award-winning soundtrack Fly Boy Fly: A Tuskegee Airmen Documentary.
 She quickly became a mainstay in the local Pittsburgh songwriting and Hip-Hop scenes.
 After reaching out to many of her mentors, she decided it was time to leave home and in 2009, she moved to Atlanta to chase her songwriting dreams.